Brunovsky/kickstart/Ideas.md

   - TSP-like: ~ graphs
     - The optimal value for `mask` must *encode* the position of its elements
     - Walk left to right, add new value to `mask` on the right side
+  - Walk-like: ~ arrays
+    - Instead of counting good cases, count all - bad cases (global or local)